 Note: The web setup and control features support Microsoft Internet Explorer 8.0 or later, and Safari on networks that do not use a proxy server for connection.
 You cannot select all of the projector menu settings or control all projector functions using a web browser.

-Note: If you set Standby Mode to Communication On, you can use a web browser to select settings and control projection even if the projector is in standby mode.
+Note: If you want to use a web browser to select settings when the projector is turned off, you need to adjust the Standby Mode settings in the ECO menu.